castep-docs/workshop/docs/workshop/03_geometry.md

 In this tutorial we will model the bond length of a H2 molecule.
 This will give you the opportunity to get used to geometry optimisations and gain familiarity

-Remember you can use `castep --help` to assist you with finding the appropriate input parameters.
+Remember you can use `castep.serial --help` to assist you with finding the appropriate input parameters.

-0. Create a new file, `H2.cell` using your favourite text editor, e.g.
+1. Create a new file, `H2.cell` using your favourite text editor, e.g.

 	```
 	nano H2.cell
 	```

-1. Start by creating a lattice block in your cell file.
+2. Start by creating a lattice block in your cell file.

 	```
 	%block lattice_abc